 Care1st believes that effective health communication is as important to health care as clinical skill.
-Health care providers must recognize and address the unique cultural, language, and health literacy of diverse members, families and communities to improve individual, family and community health.
-Moreover, Care1st members have a right to interpretation-translation services, auxiliary aids, augmentative and alternative communication devices.
+Health care providers must recognize and address the unique cultural, language, and health literacy of diverse members and communities to improve individual and community health.
+Moreover, Care1st members have a right to interpretation services.
 To assist in meeting this challenge, Care1st offers over-the-phone language interpretation services to all contracted providers.
 Provided by CyraCom International, this language interpretation service offers qualified medical interpreters with knowledge of health care terminology and procedures.
-Available 24 hours a day, 7 days a week, at no cost, this service helps providers and their staff access interpretation services, so that you can provide care.
+Available 24 hours a day, 7 days a week, this service helps providers and their staff access interpretation services, so that you can provide care to even the most diverse communities.
 All Care1st contracted providers have access to CyraCom's interpretation services.
-Each practice is assigned a PIN required to access CyraCom's interpretation services.
-All fees for services will be billed directly to Care1st so that you can focus on ensuring effective communication with your Care1st non-English speaking members.
-Please call 800.481.3293 (TTY:711) to access this service.
-CyraCom's customer service is also available to provide assistance at 800.481.3289 (TTY:711).
+Each practice is assigned a PIN that is required to access CyraCom's interpretation services.
+All fees for services will be billed directly to Care1st so that you can focus on ensuring effective communication with your Care1st non-English speaking patients.
+Please call 800.481.3293 to access this service.
+CyraCom's customer service is also available to provide assistance at 800.481.3289.